Sam excited for next journey, embracing challenges in new world - NewsBreak

 "After time, when I realized that I was not going to be playing as a player, I wanted to be involved in some way, whether that's working in a front office or for the league itself," Sam said.
 "In New York, I tried to get into even commentating.
 It was difficult to get my foot in the door."

-Sam returned to Missouri after his playing days were over to work on his master’s degree and receive broadcast training at KOMU 8 in Columbia.
+Sam returned to Missouri after his playing days were over to work on his master's degree and receiving broadcast training at KOMU 8 in Columbia.

 Sam was hesitant at first.
 But in the past few months, he reached out to Germann again.